vonongit/Amplify-Portfolio/DOCUMENTATION.md

 - Configure CloudFront distribution
 - Set up HTTPS redirects

-The following statuses will show:
+## The following statuses will show:
-⏳ "Creating SSL certificate"
+- ⏳ "Creating SSL certificate"
-⏳ "Verifying certificate"
+- ⏳ "Verifying certificate"
-✅ "Available" (when done!)
+- ✅ "Available" (when done!)

-**5. Test the Domain**
+## 5. Test Domain in the browser:
-**Test in browser:**

 https://travonsportfolio.com
 https://www.travonsportfolio.com

 ![portfolio-deploy-success](screenshots/portfolio-deploy-success.png)

-Here you can see that we have successfully connected our Amplify app with the domain name from Route 53 which is reachanable through our main branch on AWS Amplify.
+- Here you can see that we have successfully connected our Amplify app with the domain name from Route 53 which is reachanable through our main branch on AWS Amplify.
 Users who search https://travonsportfolio.com or https://www.travonsportfolio.com will be directed to the correct portfolio site regardless or whcich URL that they choose.

-Load time was fast regardless if I tested out the site with a laptop or a mobile device, I also had friends and family test out the site to see if they could connect and this was successful 100%, this site is ready to be shared with the public.
+- Load time was fast regardless if I tested out the site with a laptop or a mobile device, I also had friends and family test out the site to see if they could connect and this was successful 100%, this site is ready to be shared with the public.

 ---

 ## What Amplify Just Did Behind the Scenes

-**In the Route 53 Hosted Zone:**
+## In the Route 53 Hosted Zone:
 - Added A record pointing to CloudFront
 - Added CNAME for www subdomain
 - Added certificate validation records

-**In AWS Certificate Manager:**
+## In AWS Certificate Manager:
 - Provisioned free SSL certificate
 - Auto-renewal enabled

-**In Amplify App:**
+## In Amplify App:
 - Mapped domain to the main branch
 - Enabled HTTPS redirect
 - Connected CloudFront distribution

 ![Route53-HostedZone](screenshots/Route53-HostedZone.png)

 ---

 ## Final Setup:

 ```
 User types: travonsportfolio.com
     ↓